Systems-Theory-in-Systems-Biology/EPI/docs/source/examples/temperature_example.rst

 * Additional fixed parameters: The model includes fixed parameters :code:`self.lowT=30.0` and :code:`self.highT=30.0`.
   These fixed parameters are passed to the forward function separately.
 You can create models with different parameters by creating several model objects.
-However you should think about overwriting the method :py:meth:`epi.core.model.Model.getModelName()` to include the fixed parameters of the model object.
+However you should think about overwriting the method :py:meth:`epi.core.model.Model.name` to include the fixed parameters of the model object.
 Else your results for different fixed parameter sets will be mixed.

 ..
 TODO::